dreikanter/enu/README.md

 ### Export enum definition to JavaScript

-Sometimes it is necessary to use same enum values on the client side, for instance, when you receive data object serializations from API.
-In this case it is possible to share your enum type definition with JavaScript code.
+Sometimes it is necessary to use the same enum values on the client-side, for instance, when you receive data object serializations from API.
+In this case, it is possible to share your enum type definition with JavaScript code.

 #### Webpack